jabirali/tmux-tilish/README.md

 - You're using or interested in using `tmux`, but find the default keybindings a bit clunky.
-This lets you try out an alternative keybinding paradigm, which uses a modifier key (`Alt`) instead of a prefix key (e.g. `Ctrl-b`).
+This lets you try out an alternative keybinding paradigm, which uses a modifier key (<kbd>Alt</kbd>) instead of a prefix key (e.g. <kbd>Ctrl</kbd> + `b`).
-- You love `i3wm`, but also do a fair bit of remote work over `ssh` + `tmux`.
-  This lets you use similar keybindings in your remote terminal as locally.
+- You love `i3wm`, but also do a remote work over `ssh` + `tmux`.
+This lets you use similar keybindings in both contexts.
-- You also use other platforms like Gnome, Mac, or Windows Subsystem for Linux.
-  You want to take your `i3wm` muscle memory with you to all these platforms.
+- You also use other platforms like Gnome, Mac, or WSL.
+You want to take your `i3wm` muscle memory with you via `tmux`.
-- You're not really using `i3wm` anymore, but you did like how it handled terminals and workspace.
-You'd like to keep working that way in terminals.
+- You're not really using `i3wm` anymore, but you did like how it handled terminals and workspaces.
+You'd like to keep working that way in terminals, without using `i3wm` or `sway` for your whole desktop.

-Personally, I made this because I loved the `i3wm` paradigm and keybindings, but these days I'm mostly using Gnome/Wayland at home and WSL/Windows.
-Then, `tmux` lets me have a consistent user interface for tabs and splits across all platforms, while this lets me use the (IMHO) more efficient `i3wm` keys.
+Personally, I made this because I loved the `i3wm` paradigm and keybindings, but these days I'm mostly using Gnome/Wayland at home and WSL/Windows at work.
+Now, `tmux` lets me have a consistent user interface for tabs and splits across both platforms, and this plugin lets me use the (IMHO) more efficient `i3wm` keys.

 ## Quickstart